ssrihari/ai-telegram-bot/README.md

 # Purpose
-I want a bot that will join me in a telegram channel.
-This bot will be powered by an LLM, with a pre-defined system prompt.
+I wanted a bot that will join me in a telegram group chat, and give me advice to talking to my son.
+This bot is powered by an LLM, with a pre-defined system prompt.
 It will respond to messages that are posted in the chat like a normal person.

 - The bot behaves as a human participant in a Telegram group chat.
 - It is actively helpful, but responds only when directly mentioned.